MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 Run the visual in the **Power BI** server to see how it looks:

-1. In PowerShell, navigate to the project's folder and start the development app.
+1. In **PowerShell**, navigate to the project's folder and start the development app.

     ```powershell
     pbiviz start